stata

 Client engagement

-I work directly with clients including multilateral organizations, multilateral donors, ministries, and universities to help them set up data workflows and piplines for complex data visualizations, including fully customized outputs based on the client’s corporate identity.
-I had not initially planned to go down this route but significant demand has emerged in the last two years and the projects are too exciting to pass.
+I also work directly with clients that range from multilateral organizations, multilateral donors, ministries, and universities to help them set up data workflows and piplines for complex data visualizations, including fully customized outputs.
+Going down this route was not really planned but significant demand emerged in the last years and the projects were too exciting to pass.
 The outputs of some these projects will eventually show up in the public domain.
-Even though I cannot say much about them, it is usually around these projects that the packages get a flurry of upgrades.
-This is also when you are very likely to see a burst of activity on my social media accounts.
-I you also want support, then please reach out by email.
+Even though I cannot say much about them, it is usually around these projects that the packages get a flurry of upgrades and you are likely to see a burst of activity on my social media accounts.
+If you also want support with large projects, visualizations, then please also reach out!

 Portfolio and packages